kuielab/mdx-net/README_SUBMISSION.md

   - this function was implemented as a callback function
     - see [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/configs/callbacks/default.yaml#L18)
     - and [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/src/callbacks/onnx_callback.py#L11)

+#### The epoch of each checkpoint we used
+- Leaderboard A
+    - vocals: 1400 epoch
+    - bass: 1300 epoch
+    - drums: 300 epoch
+    - other: 900 epoch
+    - note: but if we keep training then the SDRs usually goes higher

+- Leaderboard B
+    - vocals: 1960 epoch
+    - bass: 1720 epoch
+    - drums: 940 epoch
+    - other: 1660 epoch
+    - note: but if we keep training then the SDRs usually goes higher

 ### 3. Phase 2 (Optional)

 This phase can improve the SDR (but not significantly).